 Between 1538 and 1545, bastions were built on the north and west side of the castle, on which at a later date the present castle gardens were laid out.
 On the large bastion there is a square parterre with roses, framed by trees, including pagoda trees (sophora japonica).
 From here there is a path leading to the southern garden on the lower bastion.
 The circular bed in the centre is surrounded by neatly clipped maples.

-In addition to these, the Imperial Castle also has a few smaller gardens.
-However, with the exception of the Maria Sibylla Merian Garden next to the Heathens’ Tower, which is named after the important Nuremberg artist and naturalist, they are not accessible to the public.
+In addition to these, the Imperial Castle also has the Maria Sibylla Merian Garden next to the Heathens’ Tower, which is named after the important Nuremberg artist and naturalist.

 Kunigunden lime tree in the inner courtyard